 So you've put in a lot of time and effort into building out beautiful documentation for your API using ReadMe.
 Excellent!

-API Metrics is much more than just a list of logs!
-With the aforementioned API Metrics Dashboard, it's be easier than ever to answer key questions about how people are using your API:
+With Metrics, it's easier than ever to answer key questions about how people are using your API:

-- Which endpoints or methods are most/least popular?
+- Which endpoints are most heavily used?
+Which endpoints are least popular?

 - How are your error rates?
 Which endpoints are causing the most trouble?

-With API Metrics, you'll be able to take the answers to these questions and apply them to make much more strategic decisions about your API.
+You'll be able to apply these insights to make much more strategic decisions about your API.
 Here are a few examples:

 - Unique API users: determine if new or existing customers are fueling API usage and how this changes over time